 - Discuss and compare concepts and dimensions of health and wellness, stress, protective and risk health factors in different cultures

-- Through required field trips, explore and discuss the value of different cultural lifestyles relating to health and wellness, health services, and stress management
+- Explore and discuss the value of different cultural lifestyles relating to health and wellness, health services, and stress management

 - Participate in workshops led by local instructors designed to increase participants' understanding of health principles and stress management